Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: KR-ModMax BH Solution and Horizon Structure

 The asymptotic structure of the spacetime follows from

 which shows that the KR parameter $\ell$ modifies the normalization of the timelike Killing vector at infinity.
 For $\ell<1$, the geometry remains asymptotically flat up to this constant rescaling, preserving the standard $1/r$ falloff of curvature invariants.
 Equivalently, the effective gravitational coupling is renormalized according to $G_{\text{eff}}=G/(1-\ell)$, with direct implications for orbital dynamics and gravitational lensing observables \cite{Masood:2024oej,Mukhopadhyaya:2001dp}.
+It is worth noting that this rescaling is structurally distinct from the solid-deficit angle produced by global monopole or cloud-of-string backgrounds: while those modify the angular part of the optical geometry, the KR deformation acts on the radial lapse, producing a different observational imprint in deflection-angle measurements as discussed in Sec.~\ref{isec5}.